WESLEY FAMILY SERVICES – NOTICE OF PRIVACY PRACTICES

 D. Other Uses and Disclosures Require Your Prior Written Authorization.
 In situations other than those categories of uses and disclosures mentioned above, or those disclosures permitted under federal law, we will ask for your written authorization before using or disclosing any of your protected health information.
-In addition, we need to ask for your specific written authorization to disclose information concerning your mental and physical health, drug and alcohol abuse and or treatment, or to disclose your HIV status.
-If you choose to sign an authorization to disclose any of your health information, you can later revoke it to stop further uses and disclosures to the extent that we haven’t already taken action relying on the authorization, so long as it is revoked in writing (except for individuals receiving drug and alcohol services, where a verbal revocation is acceptable.)
+If you choose to sign an authorization to disclose any of your health information, you can later revoke it to stop further uses and disclosures to the extent that we haven’t already taken action relying on the authorization, so long as it is revoked in writing.

 QUESTION: WHAT RIGHTS DO I HAVE CONCERNING MY PROTECTED HEALTH INFORMATION (PHI)?